hsnborn22/LinGo/README.md

 ```

 ## Using the app:
 When booting the app, you will be greeted by a menu that lists all the pre-created languages you can study (all these languages have tts and instant translation support).
-You can navigate these menu with the arrow keys &darr &uarr
+You can navigate these menu with the arrow keys &darr; and &uarr; .
+Alternatively, you can navigate it using the j and k keys (VIM style).
+To select the language of your choice, move the cursor to the language, and press the key &crarr; (enter).

 ### Adding custom languages